johnpaulada/react-umw/README.md

 You'll get the `do` function as props, which is the `do` function of the given machine.
 You'll also get the `is` function which checks if the machine is in that state.

+## Roadmap
+ - [ ] Run diff and run setState only when something actually changed.

 ## Note
 I had difficulty transforming it into a proper package, sorry.